What is Assistive Technology?

 A Continuum of Assistive Technology Tools

-Low-tech AT tools are often characterized as tools that do not need batteries or electricity to operate.
+tools are often characterized as tools that do not need batteries or electricity to operate.
 These are commonly found in a multisensory, differentiated classroom as “accommodations” and require little-to-no training to operate.
-Chances are your student with autism already benefits from some low tech AT tools like a pencil grip, slant board, modified visual schedule, use of icons/pictures/symbols, or velcro sneakers.
+Chances are your student with autism already benefits from some low-tech AT tools like a pencil grip, slant board, modified visual schedule, use of icons/pictures/symbols, or velcro sneakers.

 Communication Skills, AAC, and AT